 Reducing the Impact of Alcohol on State and Local Governments

 The Law & Mental Health Conference brings together expert speakers with legal, clinical, and lived experience to discuss the conflict between law and mental illness.

-This year’s Conference will be virtual and online in July 19 & 20, 2021.
+This year’s Conference will be digital and online July 19 & 20, 2021.
 It is available online for review to registrants until August 19.
 The subject is Reducing the Impact of Alcohol on State and Local Governments.

 Expert Sessions on